 Although the Creek appeared to have come out of nowhere, its designer Michael Creek was already a veteran of the industry, having worked in his father’s audio company, the Wyndsor Recording Co.
 Ltd. He was a classic example of someone who’d done every role, pretty much joining as the tea boy; he’d been a stock controller, component buyer, the factory manager and then a production engineer.
 He had a passion for hi-fi, including the affordable open reel and cassette tape decks, amps and tuners that Wyndsor made.
 Mike subsequently left his dad’s company to do freelance design consultancy, and then finally formed Creek Audio Systems in 1981.

-The CAS4040 put out 30W RMS per channel, a decent if not exceptional amount of power, but like the NAD could drive ‘real life’ speaker loads well and it proved a hit in Britain’s many independent specialist hi-fi dealers.
+The CAS4040 put out 30W RMS per channel of AC-coupled, largely Class B biased power, but like the NAD could drive ‘real life’ speaker loads well and it proved a hit in Britain’s many independent specialist hi-fi dealers.
 It gave them a rival to the mighty NAD franchise, which they didn’t have if they were not a member of the (then) powerful Hi-Fi Markets retail chain.
 A tuner soon followed, and to everyone’s surprise – as tuners aren’t easy to do well – this clean-sheet design sounded superb; the CAS3040 consolodated the company’s success.

 Creek Audio – like so many British companies from the nineteen seventies and eighties – effectively started on Mike Creek’s spare room.
 But by 1983, it was making 100 pieces per week and needed to move to a proper, purpose built factory.
 At the same time, Creek began sub-contracting, a process which it continues to this day.
 It was all hands to the pump, because by 1985 the company was selling 1,200 amps and 350 tuners per month.